 15:30 Networking Coffee Break and Exhibition Time

-This presentation will be a case study of SurveyMonkey’s continued journey to achieving and maintaining employee engagement but shifting the mind-set that this is a HR Initiative to focusing on the role of the line manager.
-Some topics will include;
+This presentation will be a case study of Diageo’s continued journey to achieving and maintaining employee wellbeing, engagement and releasing the potential of each and every employee.

 Dr John McGurk, Head of CIPD Scotland and Northern Ireland, CIPD